Kelly Watch the Stars

+Background

+"Kelly Watch the Stars" was inspired by the Charlie's Angels character Kelly Garrett, played by Jaclyn Smith.
+"It's a silly song.
+But you need silly songs to make good records," explained Nicolas Godin in 2019.
+"It's about Jaclyn Smith, Kelly from Charlie's Angels.
+Me and JB are really in love with her.
+It was our first sexual shock when we were kids.
+I remember talking about who we thought was the most beautiful woman in the world.
+For me, it was Kelly, so we wrote 'Kelly Watch the Stars' about her."

+The only lyrics in the song are the title.
+As Jean-Benoît Dunckel explained: "Unlike American or British bands, we weren't always thinking “verse-chorus”.
+And singing in English made us sound even more French, because of our thick accents."

 Critical reception

-The song was well received by music critics.
+The song was well-received by music critics.
 AllMusic called the song "accessible pop."
 Drum 'n' Bass: The Rough Guide described the song as "retro-electronics".
 The song was also included in the book 1001 Albums You Must Hear Before You Die.

 Chart performance

 The song was commercially successful in the United Kingdom, entering the UK Singles Chart at number 18 on the chart dated 16 May 1998 and spending a total of three weeks in the top 50.
-The song remains their second highest-peaking single in the UK.
+The song remains Air's second highest-peaking single in the UK.

 Music video

 The music video, directed by Mike Mills, drew attention due to its surreal concept.
 It depicts a girl named Kelly playing table tennis.
-She is knocked unconscious, and floats into the night sky.
-She eventually regains consciousness, and continues to play, eventually winning the table tennis match.
+She is knocked unconscious and floats into the night sky, but eventually regains consciousness, continues playing, and wins the match.
 Meanwhile, the members of Air seem to be simulating her game while playing Pong on a TV.

+Keeping with the Charlie's Angels theme, the names on the scorecards are 'Kelly' (Kelly Garrett) and 'Smith' (Jaclyn Smith, who played Kelly on the show).